Davidek776/Davidek776/README.md

 <h3>About Me</h3>

 <!-- - 🔭 I’m currently working on  -->
-- 🌱 I’m currently learning React, DevOps and Cloud, Algorhitms-Data Structures and Embedded Software.
+- 🎓 I graduated from the Software Engineering program at Danish VIA University College 🇩🇰
-- 👯 I’m looking for a student job.
+- 🔎 I’m looking for a full-time position in Front-end development.
-- 🤔 I can help you with creating stunning Front-End development for your software.
+- 👨‍💻 I’m ready to help you with Front-End development for you software
 - 📫 How to reach me: <a href="kocurdavid776@gmail.com">kocurdavid776@gmail.com </a>
-- ⚡ Fun facts: I am training Kickbox and I like to fly with my drone
 <!-- - 💬 Ask me about ... -->
 <!-- - 😄 Pronouns: ... -->